 Be careful to do this effectively; being too pushy will annoy them and being too light won’t actually grab their attention.
 At the very least, try to get feedback about their problem so you can start identifying the most common, recurring, and impactful problems customers have with your checkout process.

 How to take action: Find a unique way to bond with the customer and try to offer them help they need when they need it.
 Where you are seeing drop-off trends, provide links to customer support.

 Leveraging unmatched access to checkout behavior data that can accurately detect fraud, Bolt has perfected the checkout process.
-With an isolated payment experience that overlays on top of the online shopping service, it offers a seamless, optimized payment process for an ideal user experience.
+With an on-page, modal payment experience that overlays on the online shopping service, it offers a seamless, optimized payment process for an ideal user experience.